MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md

 :::image type="content" source="../../../../assets/images/Copilot/dc-user-disclosure-confirmation.png" alt-text="The image shows an example of user disclosure and user confirmation." lightbox="../../../../assets/images/Copilot/dc-user-disclosure-confirmation.png" :::

-For action scenarios, Copilot agents must share user disclosure and seek user confirmation:
+For action scenarios, agents must share user disclosure and seek user confirmation:

 * Data shown in third-party service (through dialogue) must be reflective of confirmation provided by the user. [*Must fix*]
 * A confirmation of the completion of the action must be shared by the plugin in the form of a card. [*Must fix*]